 By Peggi McDonald

-There are many places to create “out of sight” hiding places in your RV.
+There are many places to create “out of sight” hiding places for your valuables in your RV.
 It’s difficult to steal something quickly when you don’t know where to look.
 One common “hideout” is small containers buried inside food packages such as coffee, cereal, sugar, rice, etc.

 • Screw bottle lids to the hidden underside of a cupboard, place valuables in bottles and attach to the lids.
 This method, too, is standard, but time-consuming to find when in a hurry.